-There are few reports of societal and family violence, torture, honour killings or discrimination based on sexual orientation and/or gender identity due to severe societal stigma preventing LGBTQIA+ individuals from making themselves to be known publicly.
-LGBTQIA+ Somalis must conceal their sexuality and identity in private.
-Thus, they are not openly visible in the society.
-They live in the fear of being exposed.
+There are few reports of societal and family violence, torture, honour killings, or discrimination based on sexual orientation and/or gender identity due to severe societal stigma preventing LGBTQIA+ individuals from making themselves to be known publicly.
+LGBTQAI+ Somalis must conceal their sexuality and identity in private.
+Thus, they are not openly visible in society.
+They live in fear of being exposed.
 Living in secret and not sharing your ideas and feelings with anyone are not easy.
 LGBTQIA+ topic is discussed in Somali households mainly in a negative way.
-Families tend to know or suspect their children are LGBTQIA+ but the problems arise when they disclose their sexuality.
+Families tend to know or suspect their children are LGBTQIA+ but problems arise when they disclose their sexuality.

 Some LGBTQIA+ people become accustomed to living double lives.
 Many flee their homes to escape danger or social and/or legal pressures.
 Some are out to their families - not necessarily by choice.
 Some of them leave Somalia to other countries in Europe like the United Kingdom.